apache/incubator-devlake-website/docs/DeveloperManuals/DeveloperSetup.md

 10. Click *View Dashboards* button in the top left when done, or visit `localhost:3002` (username: `admin`, password: `admin`).

-   We use <a href="https://grafana.com/" target="_blank">Grafana</a> as a visualization tool to build charts for the <a href="https://github.com/merico-dev/lake/wiki/DataModel.Domain-layer-schema">data stored in our database</a>.
+   We use <a href="https://grafana.com/" target="_blank">Grafana</a> as a visualization tool to build charts for the [data stored in our database](../DataModels/DevLakeDomainLayerSchema).
 Using SQL queries, we can add panels to build, save, and edit customized dashboards.

    All the details on provisioning and customizing a dashboard can be found in the [Grafana Doc](../UserManuals/Dashboards/GrafanaUserGuide.md).